jeancarlov/kickstarter-analysis/README.md

 ### Conclusion for Outcomes based on Goals

 * Based on the given result from this dataset the success of the project got overshadow by the spike of number of failures.
-This would required management to included multi
+This would required management to included multiple surveys for quality and control from the successful, failed, and canceled events.

 ## Limitations of Dataset